zilibobi/forge-vfx/README.md

 ## Usage

 The module needs to be initialized before emitting any effects.
-After that the module is also exposed inside `shared.vfx`.
+After that it is also exposed inside `shared.vfx`.

 ```luau
 local ReplicatedStorage = game:GetService("ReplicatedStorage")